Dharmendra: 1998–2025: Shift to character roles

 In 2023, he appeared in Karan Johar's ensemble family drama Rocky Aur Rani Kii Prem Kahaani.
 The film opened to a polarising response from reviewers, but grossed over ₹3.5 billion worldwide and proved to be a hit as well as the tenth highest-grossing Indian film of the year.
 At the 71st National Awards, it won National Film Award for Best Popular Film Providing Wholesome Entertainment.
 The following year, Dharmendra co-starred alongside Shahid Kapoor and Kriti Sanon in the romantic comedy Teri Baaton Mein Aisa Uljha Jiya.
-The film received mixed to negative reviews from critics, but still did a lifetime business of ₹1.3 billion worldwide to emerge a commercial success.
+The film received mixed to positive reviews from critics, but still did a lifetime business of ₹1.3 billion worldwide to emerge a commercial success.

-He is next set to appear in Sriram Raghavan's Ikkis (2025), based on the life of Arun Khetarpal.
+The war drama Ikkis (2026), based on the life of Arun Khetarpal was the final film of his career, however he died before the release of the film.

 Frequent collaborations

 Dharmendra's most successful pairing was with Hema Malini, whom he later married.
 The couple performed together in many films including Tum Haseen Main Jawaan, Sharafat, Naya Zamana, Seeta Aur Geeta, Raja Jani, Jugnu, Dost, Patthar Aur Payal, Sholay, Charas, Maa, Chacha Bhatija and Azaad.

 He has worked with various directors, each with a different style of filmmaking.
 His longest collaboration was with director Arjun Hingorani from 1960 to 1991.
 Dil Bhi Tera Hum Bhi Tere was the debut film of Dharmendra as an actor and Arjun's first directorial venture with Dharmendra as the lead hero.
 They worked together in Kab?
 Kyoon?
 Aur Kahan?, Kahani Kismat Ki, Khel Khilari Ka, Katilon Ke Kaatil and Kaun Kare Kurbanie where Arjun Hingorani was the producer and the director, and Sultanat and Karishma Kudrat Kaa, produced by Arjun Hingorani.
 He worked with director Pramod Chakravorty in Naya Zamana, Jugnu, Dream Girl and Azaad.
 Anil Sharma worked with him in many films including Hukumat, Elaan-E-Jung, Farishtay, Tahalka and Apne.